aws-samples/real-time-social-media-analytics-with-generative-ai/README.md

 -   Download CognitoAuthenticator
   `pip install streamlit-cognito-auth`

-You will also need to request GenAI Models access for Amazon Titan Embeddings Model and Anthropic Claude Foundation Models in Amazon Bedrock
+You will also need to request GenAI Models access for Amazon Titan Embeddings Model and Anthropic Claude Foundation Models on Amazon Bedrock

 Follow the instructions in order to request the models:

-1. Go to the Amazon Bedrock Console, by searching Bedrock, and click on the service
+1. Go to the Amazon Bedrock Console, by searching Amazon Bedrock, and click on the service

 ![Amazon Bedrock console](diagrams-screenshots/bedrock-console.png "Amazon Bedrock console")